webyrd/declarative-semantics/README.md

 miniKanren prototype of ['Declarative semantics for functional languages: compositional, extensional, and elementary'](https://arxiv.org/abs/1707.03762) by Jeremy Siek.

-Code written by Ramana Kumar and Will Byrd, after discussion with Jeremy Siek.
+Code written by Ramana Kumar, Tim Zakian, and Will Byrd, after discussion with Jeremy Siek.

 The code implements the interesting parts of Figure 2 on page 7 of the paper.
 See the tests in `tables-subsets.scm` for an idea of what the queries and answers look like.